2409xoc/node/blog/demotivation.md

 Don't get me wrong, I think the applicative properties of each of those "hobbies"/"passions" are great.
 Programming is wonderful for automation, math is great because it's the "language of the universe" and whatnot, and engineering is just so so so interesting, but I don't have the motivation (or the drive) to put in the work, and it's taken me 2 years to realize that.

 Worst part is, I don't really know how to fix any of this.
 Maybe if I just keep pushing I'll find something I actually enjoy, or maybe I'll traverse life without any sense of direction.
 Both seem equally as fucked.

+I have this dumb urge to change everything, and move everything around, just to see if it'll get my motivation juices flowing (spoiler alert: it doesn't).
+I've done this so many times: rewrites and deletions, and it never really works.